-There are two basic types of hieroglyphs: IDEOGRAMS and PHONOGRAMS.
+There are two basic types of hieroglyphs: Ideograms and Phonograms.
 Often the same image can be both an ideogram and a phonogram.

-IDEOGRAMS are images that depict the object they represent.
+Ideograms are images that depict the object they represent.
 For example the image of a mouth can represent the word 'mouth'.

-PHONOGRAMS are images that represent the sounds of the Ancient Egyptian language, just like our alphabet represents the sound of our language.
+Phonograms are images that represent the sounds of the Ancient Egyptian language, just like our alphabet represents the sound of our language.
 For example, the image of a mouth can also represent the sound 'R'.

-Before you translate your words into hieroglyphs, break them down into their basic sounds of their syllables.
+Before you translate your words into hieroglyphics, break them down into their basic sounds of their syllables.
 For example, the word hieroglyph itself has ten letters but only eight sounds: h-i-r-o-g-l-y-f.
 Therefore, you would only need eight hieroglyphs to represent it.

 Treat all double letters as single sounds.
 That should help you cut back on the number of hieroglyphs you need to use.

-Arrange your hieroglyphs to create interesting designs rather than the straight lines that we use to arrange our letters and sentences.
+Arrange your hieroglyphs to create interesting balanced designs rather than the straight lines that we use to arrange our letters and sentences.

 If you view our Cartouche Lesson, you will see an illustrated step by step example of how our Hieroglyphic Alphabet works in practice.